ICRIN-lab/Allumettes/README.md

 If you have no idea what we are talking about, "Step 3" is mandatory (for obvious reasons).

 All the images are stored in the file "img".
 Our code generates random number of lucifers, with different orientations and shapes.
-You can find it in [generate_lucifers](https://github.com/ICRIN-lab/lucifer/tree/main/generate_lucifers")
+You can find it in [generate_lucifers](https://github.com/ICRIN-lab/lucifer/tree/main/generate_lucifers").

 There are 100 trials.
-Each visual stimuli contains a random number of lucifer in different orientations and shapes, and is displayed for  2 seconds.
+Each visual stimuli contains a random number of lucifers in different orientations and shapes, and is displayed for  2 seconds.
 A question appears afterward "Combien d'allumettes avez-vous vu ?" *in french* ("How many lucifers are there ?").
 The participants have to choose among 2 propositions, only one is right.

 The task starts with instructions written in french, and are designed for "Trackpad" response.